mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 2)*Predictive Analysis
   - Step1.
 Investigate the data (Rich/Poor)...if "data poor" ? => Setting up an experiment (A/B testing)
   - Step2.
-Expecting outcomes if Numeric/Non-Numeric or categorical...(N->Regression)/(NN->Classification)
+Expecting outcomes if it is Numeric/Non-Numeric or categorical...(N->Regression)/(NN->Classification)
+    - Numeric Types: 1)continuous(taking all values in a range), 2)discrete(count), 3)Time-Based
+    - Non-Numeric Types: 1)binary, 2)Non-binary
   - Step3.
+Model Selection